 Two Places at One Time

-After all, we have seen that he hearkens back to Jesus’ death and resurrection, which he considers the source of life and salvation.
+Earlier in the text, he hearkens back to Jesus’ death and resurrection, which he considers the source of life and salvation.
 But he has Jesus say that he went through suffering and death as the divine Word.
 “I have accommodated human weakness,” Jesus says.

-This seems to mean that weak human beings would not have been able to understand Jesus’ message of salvation – that he saves people from suffering and death – if he had only proclaimed this message with words.
+This seems to mean that weak human beings would not have been able to understand Jesus’ message of salvation—that he saves people from suffering and death—if he had only proclaimed this message with words.
 Instead, he had to show himself going through these things.
 Human weakness required that the divine Jesus demonstrate victory over death.

 How Jesus Appears